-1, 2020118 comment date, including comments by: Avangrid, EDF Renewables, EMCOS, Eversource, Exelon, LS Power, MMWEC/NHEC/CMEEC, National Grid, NESOCE, NextEra, UCS, CT PURA, and Potomac Economics.
+A more detailed summary of the NOPR was distributed to the Transmission Committee and discussed at the TC's March 25, 2020 meeting.
+Over 80 sets of comments on the proposed revisions were filed on or before the July 1, 2020 comment date, including comments by: Avangrid, EDF Renewables, EMCOS, Eversource, Exelon, LS Power, MMWEC/NHEC/CMEEC, National Grid, NESOCE, NextEra, UCS, CT PURA, and Potomac Economics.
 Reply comments were filed by AEP, ITC Holding, the N. California Transmission Agency, and WIRES.
-The NOPR is now pending before the FERC.
+The NOPR remains pending before the FERC.
 If you have any questions concerning this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).